Salesforce-By-Meetup/LWC-Webinar/README.md

 MyComponent
 ```

-Personally I was tired writing `this.template.querySelector`, I wanted some shorter function name, even JQuery style `this.$`.
-Or another boilerplate `this.dispatchEvent(new CustomEvent())`.
-It could be shortened to `this.fire(name, detail, bubbles, composed)`.
-I could create these functions in every component or could create a mixin or even mixed class.
+Personally I was tired writing `this.template.querySelector` and `this.dispatchEvent(new CustomEvent())`.
+I wanted some shorter function name, like `this.$` and `this.fire`.
+I could create these functions in every component or I could create a mixin or even mixed class.

 ```javascript
 // lightningCommons/lightningCommons.js